chebyrash/promise/README.md

   // panic() == reject()
 })

+// You may continue working with the result of
-// A promise is a returned object to which you attach callbacks. p.Then(func(data interface{}) interface{} {
+// a previous async operation. p.Then(func(data interface{}) interface{} {
   fmt.Println("The result is:", data) return data.(int) + 1